 Material-related issues can be found in all areas of life and engineering e.g. in biomedical, telecommunications, aeronautical, construction, chemical and mechanical, and in all aspects of a product's life, from an idea or discovery to a prototype or finished product and recycling.
 In the puzzle of innovation, material engineers focus on the application of materials, where they test, develop, and modify materials that are used in a wide range of products, from jet engines and snow skis to smartphones and diapers.

 The ultimate performance of most products and processes is limited by the performance of materials, which are linked to the structure and resulting properties of a material.
 This in turn is affected by how the material is manufactured and processed.
-Materials must also perform in an economical and societal context.
-The challenge for the materials engineer lies in understanding the relationship between these aspects of materials, to improve their properties and to communicate these findings.
+Materials must also perform in an economic and societal context.
+The challenge for the materials engineer lies in understanding the relationship between these aspects of materials, improving their properties, and communicating these findings.